 This comes down to the competition.
 Backlinks are about authority; quality is above quantity.
 High authority ranked backlinks hold a high importance to maintaining good rank.
 You want to have what the competition has and then some.
 Google will be focusing on high authority sites, so having a backlinks strategy in place is a necessity to maintain your rank.
 You can do PR outreach or get guest blog posts to help build up your backlink profile, but it is better to have a strategy that can be continual.

 9. Meet BERT

-To date Google updates count out to Panda (send low-quality sites to the back), Penguin (catch spammy sites or sites buying links), Hummingbird (gives an importance to using natural language), Fred (targeted black hat techniques used on sites), Pigeon (made Google’s local searches closer to their web searches), Possum (impacted local results, it was unconfirmed, but was documented), Rankbrain (artificial intelligence that allows written language be more understood by machines), and Mobilegeddon (a new mobile-friendly ranking system adopted).
+To date Google updates count out to Panda (send low-quality sites to the back), Penguin (catch spammy sites or sites buying links), Hummingbird (gives importance to using natural language), Fred (targeted black hat techniques used on sites), Pigeon (made Google’s local searches closer to their web searches), Possum (impacted local results, it was unconfirmed, but was documented), Rankbrain (artificial intelligence that allows written language to be more understood by machines), and Mobilegeddon (a new mobile-friendly ranking system adopted).